Lisbon: Contemporary

-The Carnation Revolution, which took place on 25 April 1974, ended the right-wing Estado Novo regime and reformed the country to become as it is today, the Portuguese Third Republic.
+The Carnation Revolution, which took place on 25 April 1974, ended the right-wing Estado Novo regime and reformed the country to its current state as the Portuguese Third Republic.

-In the 1990s, many of the districts were renovated and projects in the historic quarters were established to modernise those areas, for instance, architectural and patrimonial buildings were renovated, the northern margin of the Tagus was re-purposed for leisure and residential use, the Vasco da Gama Bridge was constructed and the eastern part of the municipality was re-purposed for Expo '98 to commemorate the 500th anniversary of Vasco da Gama's sea voyage to India, a voyage that would bring immense riches to Lisbon and cause many of Lisbon's landmarks to be built.
+In the 1990s, many of the districts were renovated and projects in the historic quarters were established to modernise those areas.
+Architectural and patrimonial buildings were renovated, the northern margin of the Tagus was re-purposed for leisure and residential use, the Vasco da Gama Bridge was constructed and the eastern part of the municipality was re-purposed for Expo '98 to commemorate the 500th anniversary of Vasco da Gama's sea voyage to India, which brought immense riches to Lisbon and led to the construction of many of Lisbon's landmarks.

 In 1988, a fire in the historical district of Chiado saw the destruction of many 18th-century Pombaline style buildings.
 A series of restoration works has brought the area back to its former self and made it a high-scale shopping district.

 The Lisbon Agenda was a European Union agreement on measures to revitalise the EU economy, signed in Lisbon in March 2000.
 In October 2007 Lisbon hosted the 2007 EU Summit, where an agreement was reached regarding a new EU governance model.
 The resulting Treaty of Lisbon was signed on 13 December 2007 and came into force on 1 December 2009.

 Lisbon has been the site for many international events and programmes.
 In 1994, Lisbon was the European Capital of Culture.
 On 3 November 2005, Lisbon hosted the MTV European Music Awards.
 On 7 July 2007, Lisbon held the ceremony of the "New 7 Wonders Of The World" election, in the Luz Stadium, with live transmission for millions of people all over the world.
 Every two years, Lisbon hosts the Rock in Rio Lisboa Music Festival, one of the largest in the world.
 Lisbon hosted the NATO summit (19–20 November 2010), a summit meeting that is regarded as a periodic opportunity for Heads of State and Heads of Government of NATO member states to evaluate and provide strategic direction for Alliance activities.
 The city hosts the Web Summit and is the head office for the Group of Seven Plus (G7+).
 In 2018 it hosted the Eurovision Song Contest for the first time as well as the Michelin Gala.
 On 11 July 2018, the Aga Khan officially chose the Henrique de Mendonça Palace, located on Rua Marquês de Fronteira, as the Divan, or seat, of the global Nizari Muslim Imamate.
+Lisbon hosted World Youth Day 2023 in August of that year, attracting Catholic youth from the around the world.
+Pope Francis led several events, with the final mass held in the city's Parque do Tejo having an estimated 1.5 million attendees.